 If, at any stage, your feelings are too overwhelming and you sense that you're not coping, it's important to get professional help.

-After a time, you may start thinking about another pregnancy.
+After a time, you may think about another pregnancy.
 This is normal and doesn't mean you have 'moved on' from your baby.
-This decision can be difficult and how you approach it, and when to make the decision, is personal to you.
+The decision to get pregnant can be difficult.
+How you approach it, and when to make the decision, is up to you.

-If you feel it's time to consider having another baby, check with your doctor to ensure your body is ready for pregnancy again.
+If you feel it's time to consider having another baby, check with your doctor about whether your body is ready for pregnancy again.

-Still Aware is an Australian stillbirth awareness organisation, providing education and support to parents and health professionals.
+Still Aware is an Australian stillbirth awareness organisation, supplying education and support to parents and health professionals.

 Learn more here about the development and quality assurance of healthdirect content.